-- Look out for other traffic Turn your boat. - Row back in the transit lane, staying close to the bank. - Wait in the red zone until the course is clear and the Boat Race Official directs you to cross the course. - Row straight across the course and continue to the start line. - DO NOT cross the course if a race is coming.
+Row back in the transit lane, staying close to the bank.

+Boat Race Official directs you to cross the course.
+Row straight across the course and continue to the start line.

+DO NOT cross the course if a race is coming.

+Row towards the Weir and turn your boat.
 Line up in your lane, and listen to the Boat Race